 Distance Learning: Master Classes

-Each week UNIS will hold a Master Class, featuring distinguished guests from various fields.
+Every week during the COVID-19 lockdown in 2020, UNIS held a Master Class for the community, featuring distinguished guests from various fields.

 U.S. Supreme Court Justice Stephen Breyer